JeffreyYijiWang/human-body-visualization/README.md

 > **What if the goal is not only to see the body correctly, but to see how many cultural and computational forms a body can take?**

 In this viewer, a slice is not just a medical cross-section.
 It can become a butcher cut, a projection, a specimen, a trophy, a wall object, a screen surface, or a distorted memory of a body.
-The tool treats volume data as an unstable material: one that can be opened, folded, recomposed, and misread.
+The tool treats a body as an unstable material: one that can be opened, folded, recomposed, and misread.

 I was thinking about the difference between a body used for science and a body used as a display object.
 A taxidermy moose head on a wall is not only an animal; it is a token of hunting, ownership, conquest, memory, decoration, and control.
 A medical volume is also a form of display.
 It claims a different purpose—education, accuracy, diagnosis—but it still transforms a body into an object that can be viewed, rotated, sliced, and possessed through vision.